kolizo12/prototype/README.md

 #Install tailman to check for secret and password and prevent a push to the git repo

 # Download the talisman installer script
+Talisman is a tool that installs a hook to your repository to ensure that potential secrets or sensitive information do not leave the developer's workstation.

+It validates the outgoing changeset for things that look suspicious - such as potential SSH keys, authorization tokens, private keys etc.

 curl https://thoughtworks.github.io/talisman/install.sh > ~/install-talisman.sh
 chmod +x ~/install-talisman.sh